Human-in-the-Loop (HITL) Review

 - extract_data.*

-Output: Each input record gets hitl_status, user_comment, and timestamp fields added.
+Output: Each record gets its own hitl_status, user_comment, and timestamp based on per-record review decisions in the UI.

 [